German 3220 through 3222

 A unique part of the EUROTECH curriculum is the module course series.
 This series features three courses that you take during your second and third years.
 The “module” courses meet only once every week and each carry only one credit hour.

-- German 3220 (German Recitation in Applied Mechanics): This course features two lectures given by professors from the School of Engineering here at the University of Connecticut.
-Students take this course after they have completed German 1131 and 1132, while simultaneously taking German 1133.
+- German 3220 (German Recitation in Applied Mechanics): This course features a project based approach to topics in engineering, for example the science behind roller coastters.
+Students take this course after they have completed German 1001 and 1002, while simultaneously taking German 1003.
 The course deals with technical German in engineering through the basic concepts and problem-solving techniques used in applied mechanics.

-- German 3221 (Introduction to the Sciences in German): This course is taken concurrently with German 1134.
+- German 3221 (Introduction to the Sciences in German): This course is taken concurrently with German 1004.
 Students are prepared by German faculty and graduate assistants for a series of lectures by scientists and engineers from Connecticut industry.
 These guest speakers will present German lectures on topics fundamental to the various engineering disciplines, the natural sciences, and mathematics.
-The German instructor provides preparation for the lectures (technical vocabulary, style of scientific German, etc.) and conducts discussion sessions following the guest presentations.
 Lectures can cover a variety of topics that could include anything from electron-beam welding, to the helicopter, to the development of the automatic lathe.
 We also prepare a first version of your German job application materials.

 - German 3222 (Fields of Technology): The third module course is taken simultaneously with German 3233, Advanced Language Skills.
 German 3222 features four lectures from German-speaking engineers or scientists from the university or industry who speak on topics pertaining to your training and careers as engineers.

-Second, during the course of the semester, you develop a presentation on a topic of your own choice.
-Using the experience gained from the four lectures, students can refine their own presentation styles and techniques.
+In both Germ 3221 and 3222 you develop a presentation on a topic of your own choice.
+Using the experience gained from the four lectures, you can refine your own presentation styles and techniques.
 Some topics in the past have been: energy, public transport concepts, particulate filters, delayed resonators, hydraulics, and chemical reactions.